-9. (a) For all work done outside ordinary hours the rates of pay shall be time and a half for the first four hours and double time thereafter, such double time to continue until the completion of the overtime work.
-Provided that in the case of an apprentice or a junior; he rate for overtime shall be not less than the rate herein prescribed or 1s.
-6d. per hour, whichever is the higher.
+10. (a) For all work done outside ordinary hours the rates of pay shall be time and a half for the first four hours and double time thereafter, such double time to continue until the completion of the overtime work.
+Provided that in the case of an apprentice or a junior the rate for overtime shall be not less than the rate herein prescribed or ls.
+6d. per hour, whichever